ebanner/ebanner.github.io/docs/3-learning.markdown

   <a href="https://github.com/ebanner/Learning/tree/main/y-combinator">The Y Combinator</a>
 </h3>
 <p style="margin-top: 5px; color: #666; font-size: 16px;">
-  How does the Y Combinator compute the fibonnaci function?
+  How does the Y Combinator compute the factorial function?
 </p>

 <h3 style="margin-bottom: 0;">